-Government Claims must legally relate to contract controversies or disputes between you, as the contractor, and the federal government.
-You have to be a party to the contract (subcontractors cannot bring claims directly against the government).
+Government Claims must legally relate to contract controversies or disputes between you and the federal government.
+You have to be a party to the contract (subs cannot bring claims directly against the government).

-- CDA claims and disputes must be directly related to the contract.
+- CDA claims and disputes must be directly related to the project.

-- Facts become critical when submitting government contract claims or payment for invoices.
+- Facts become critical when submitting government claims or payment for invoices.

 The Act has a very strict application to DOD contracts.
 When filing Contract Dispute Act claims against the federal government, those that exceed $100,000 it must include a certification statement under FAR 33.207.

-- For claims more than $100,000, the Contracting Officer is required, within 60 days, either to issue a decision or tell the contractor when a decision will be issued.
+- For claims more than $100,000, the Contracting Officer is required, within 60 days, either to issue a decision or tell you when a decision will be issued.

 - If the CO does not issue a decision within 60 days, you can deem the claim as denied and proceed to the appeals level.

-- If they are not, the contractor may either ask the Contracting Officer to issue a decision within a specified time or treat the failure to issue a decision as a “deemed” denial of the claim.
+- If they are not, you may either ask the Contracting Officer to issue a decision within a specified time or treat the failure to issue a decision as a “deemed” denial of the claim.

 - It is essential that DOD contractors understand the necessary legal requirements under the Contract Disputes Statute.

-You can still submit a contract dispute for non-monetary relief on Claims under the Act.
+You can still submit a claim for non-monetary relief on Claims under the Act.
 BLR Group of America, Inc. v.
 U.S., 84 Fed.
 Cl.
 634 (2008).
-The court ruled it had jurisdiction over non-monetary claims under the Tucker Act and the Contract Disputes Act of 1978 and reviewed the contractor’s claim that it had been unfairly evaluated in a Contractor Performance Assessment Report.
+The court ruled it had jurisdiction over non-monetary claims under the Tucker Act and the Contract Dispute Act of 1978 and reviewed the contractor’s claim that it had been unfairly evaluated in a Contractor Performance Assessment Report.